jerhon/developer-notes/docs/docker/images.md

+# Docker Images

-# Building Docker Images
+## Building Docker Images

-Building a docker image requires creating a Dockerfile which describes how the image is to be built and the commands required in order to run the image.
+Building a docker image requires creating a Dockerfile which describes how the image is built and the commands to execute the application within the image.

 ```
 docker build -t application-name .